-, all the second se
+, all a

 The sixth precept tells us to "Kill out desire for sensation."
 And the eighth tells us to "Learn from sensation, and observe it, because only so can you commence the science of self-knowledge, and plant your foot upon the first step of the ladder."
 Another paradox.
 Let us try to find the key.